Down to Earth (2001 film)

 Down to Earth is a 2001 American fantasy comedy film directed by Chris and Paul Weitz and written by Chris Rock, Lance Crouther, Ali LeRoi and Louis C.K.
 It is a remake of the 1978 film Heaven Can Wait, which is based on the 1938 stage play of the same name by Harry Segall.
 The film stars Chris Rock as Lance Barton, a comedian who is killed before his time on Earth is through.
 He is given another chance to continue his life, but in the body of a rich middle-aged white man.

-The film was released on February 16, 2001, and grossed $71 million against its $30 million budget.
+The film was released on February 16, 2001.
+It received generally negative reviews from critics and grossed $71 million.

 Plot

 Lance Barton is a struggling comedian who is quite funny and confident in his personality, but is unable to bring his talent across in front of an audience.
 After being booed off stage one night, he hears about an opportunity from his manager, Whitney Daniels at the Apollo Theater, which is having a farewell show due to its imminent closing.
 He is hoping to get a chance to prove himself in front of a real audience, when on his way home riding a bike, Lance is distracted by Sontee Jenkins.
 He is hit by a truck and is instantly killed.